wilsonmar/wilsonmar.github.io/_posts/2014-08-03-git-basics.md

 15. We use <tt>git checkout HEAD@{4}</tt> to return to the working directory as it was after the 2nd commit of Don.

-    Why did the command abort and did not complete?
+    QUIZ: Why did the command abort and did not complete?

     PROTIP: The "M" next to file ed means Modified and thus being tracked by Git.
     Being tracked by Git means it must be specifically added or stashed before git can commit.